pink-junkjard/hyperfiddle/README.md

 Hyperfiddles are graphs, not documents, so they are stored in databases.
 Databases storing hyperfiddles are like git repos storing the "source code" (data) of your hyperfiddles.
 Like git and the web, there is no central database.

-## Representing APIs as a graph permits optimizations that human-coded I/O cannot do:
+## APIs as a graph permits optimizations that human-coded I/O cannot do:

 * Automatic I/O partitioning and batching, optimized for cache hits
 * Server preloading, prefetching and optimistic push